15 Best Cheap Places to Travel in May

 Don't want to wait in a six-hour line to visit St. Peter's Basilica, or endure unwieldy hordes of tourists at the Colosseum?
 Consider planning a trip to Rome in May.

 Not only will you have incredible weather for sightseeing in Rome (highs around 24 degrees Celsius, lows around 13 degrees Celsius), the pre-summer travel season brings far fewer travelers to this popular tourist destination than later in the year.
-You can easily get reasonable rates on hotels and activities.
+You can easily get reasonable rates on hotels and activities, making this an ideal cheap place to travel in May.

 With such relatively small crowds, May is the perfect time of year to check Rome off your bucket list.
 Visit the Colosseum, one of the top tourist atttractions in the world, to see how this Roman antiquity has gone on to inspire today's sports arenas.